 Enzymes are globular proteins that catalyze chemical reactions taking place within the living systems.
 They are essential molecules for life.

-Enzymes are also needed for digestion of food consumed by living organisms.
+Enzymes are also needed for the digestion of food consumed by living organisms.

 Enzymes need highly optimum temperature and pH for their proper functioning.
 Even a slight change in pH or temperature renders them inactive, making them unable to perform their role.